gguidone/gguidone/README.md

 - 👋 Hi, I’m @gguidone
-- 👀 I’m interested in blockchain, data science, machine learning, ai
+- 👀 I’m interested in Control, Optimization and Reinforcement Learning
-- 🌱 I’m currently learning c
 - 📫 How to reach me @gennaro_wfk, gennaroguido2002@gmail.com

 <!---